Scout24/snakepit/README.md

 * What if we want to install multiple products?
 * Ability to package additional things, such as bash completions, cron-jobs and so on.
+* Ability to install from a git-repo
+* Ability to run all tests before creating the RPM (usually not possible if from PyPi)

 ### RPM Spec